 Once you have consulted with one of our experienced dentists, you will be given a comprehensive treatment plan, outlining each step of the process.
 Each step will also be marked with codes that you can take back to your insurer, to cross check what your corresponding level of cover is for each line item.

 Still have questions about whether dental insurance covers implants?
-The next step is to speak to a professional.
+The next step is to speak to an expert dentist that offers a free consultation.
 Invest in your future dental health: call our practice today at (02) 8294 8656 (Gosford) or (02) 8294 5812 (Sydney) for the most convenient appointment.